Internal Revenue Code (Irc) - Section 162

 The Tax Cuts and Jobs Act made changes to Section 162(m) that publicly traded corporations need to follow.
 Section 162(m) covers some corporations for the first time.
 Other businesses need to change their compliance mechanisms.
 Smaller reporting companies and emerging growth companies face the same requirements as larger companies.

 Expert tax advice is essential to avoid problems.
 Watch out for our blog section to stay up to date on complex tax-related topics.
+If you need a paystub, be sure to try our online pay stub maker.

 Create Your Pay Stub Now!